United States men's national basketball team: 2006–2016

-Due to winning gold at the 2008 Olympics, the USA automatically qualified for the World Championships.
-The USA had not won the FIBA World Championship since 1994.
+Due to winning gold at the 2008 Olympics, the US automatically qualified for the World Championships.
+The US had not won the FIBA World Championship since 1994.
 It was initially believed that there would be only 2–3 spots available with most players returning from the 2008 Olympic team.
 However, by early July 2010, all ten invited players declined to participate, due to injury, free agency, rest, or personal commitments.
 Due to the roster being filled with 12 new players and the lack of star power, the team was dubbed the "B Team".
 Also, the coaches were criticized for selecting too many guards and inexperienced players, and not enough tall players.

 However, the team won all five of its preliminary games, four of those by double digits (the exception being the win against Brazil by 2 points).
 The success continued in the knockout stage with victories by 55, 10 and 15.
-In the 2010 FIBA World Championship Final, the USA beat host nation Turkey by 17 points and won the gold medal.
+In the 2010 FIBA World Championship final, the US beat host nation Turkey by 17 points and won the gold medal.
 Tournament MVP Kevin Durant broke several Team USA scoring records (most points in a tournament-205, most points in a single game-38, and average points per game-22.8).
 In addition, Lamar Odom became the first player to win the NBA and FIBA World championships in the same year.

 Team USA executive director Jerry Colangelo has said he's open to anyone from the 2010 team to play in future tournaments.

 The US team clinched a berth in the 2012 Olympics in London by winning the 2010 World Championship.
 The Olympic team lost some players to injuries who might have made the team and appeared to be short on big men.
 Their roster featured five players returning from the 2008 Olympic team and five others from the 2010 World Championship team.

 The US went undefeated but appeared vulnerable at times in winning five exhibition games.
 They finished the tournament with a perfect 8–0 record, defeating opponents by an average of 32 points while trailing in the fourth quarter only once.
 The Americans often played with a small lineup that emphasized speed, quickness, and outside shooting.
 The team set an Olympic single-game record with 156 points scored against Nigeria in the preliminary round.
-In a rematch of the 2008 finals, Team USA again narrowly defeated Spain to capture the gold.
+In a rematch of the 2008 final, Team USA again narrowly defeated Spain to capture the gold.